sysgears/restapp/README.md

 To learn more about the features and modules available in REST App, follow to the dedicated section [Features and Modules].

+## Demo

+You can try out the latest version of REST App [deployed on Heroku].
+If you want to see the mobile React Native application in action, check out [this demo on Expo.io].

 ## First Run of REST App